logdna/logdna-agent/README.md

 ```

 #### Options
-* `logdir`: sets the paths that the agent will monitor for new files (separate multiple paths using `,`), supports glob patterns + specific files
+* `logdir`: sets the paths that the agent will monitor for new files, separate multiple paths using `,`, supports glob patterns + specific files
+* `exclude`: excludes files that otherwise would've matched `logdir`, separate multiple excludes using `,`, supports glob patterns + specific files
 * `key`: your LogDNA API Key.
 You can obtain one by creating an account on LogDNA.com and once logged in to the webapp, click the Gear icon, then Account Profile.
 * `tags`: host tagging to create dynamic groups on the webapp
 * `hostname`: override os hostname